Diabetes Medications

 3. Cholesterol medication

-In addition to eating a heart-healthy diet, achieving or maintaining a healthy body weight and engaging in regular, moderate physical activity, you may need medication to lower your cholesterol levels and reduce your heart disease risk.
-Your doctor will determine if you can benefit from one or a combination of medications.
+In addition to eating a heart-healthy diet, achieving or maintaining a healthy body weight and taking part in regular, moderate physical activity, you may need medication to lower your cholesterol levels and reduce your heart disease risk.
+Your health care professional will decide if you can benefit from one or more medications.

-Statins (HMG-CoA reductase inhibitors) prevent the production of cholesterol in the liver.
+Statins prevent the production of cholesterol in the liver.
 Their major effect is to lower LDL cholesterol.

 Learn more about the types of cholesterol-lowering medications.